philae-ael/apropOS/README.md

 - **kernel** -> the sources of my kernel
 - **libc** -> the sources of my custom libc

+# A bit of documentation

+## Kernel

+### arch/i386

+Architecture (here i386 systems) dependant part of the kernel.

+- console.h
+  Everything that deals with output on screen (VGA) in text mode.
+- gdt.h
+  Initialize a proper GDT.
+- idt.h
+  Initialize and allow to manage interrupts (irq + isr)
+- irq.h
+  Initialize IRQs.
+  Use handlers and unmask to allow to catch an IRQ.
+- isr.h
+  Initialize ISRs.
+- serial.h
+  Everything that deals with serial outputs/inputs (only COM1).
+  Inputs don't really works.

+### kernel/

+Architecture independant part of the kernel.

+## Libc

 ---------------
 # References:
 - A really good way to learn more and more -> [OSDev](http://wiki.osdev.org/)